Beginners guide to: top deep sky targets

 So you have done your research, ordered your equipment, set it up, now what?
 Astrophotography can be a daunting hobby to start with for the beginner.
 What object do you point your telescope at that you know you can image and you won’t be too frustrated in the process during what is about to be a hugely rewarding learning curve.

-I have read ‘newbie’ questioning on forums, astronomy publication recommendations and gained the experts advise at Atik cameras, all in the pursuit of making this incredibly diverse hobby easier to navigate.
+I have read ‘newbie’ questions on forums, astronomy publication recommendations, and gained expert advice from Atik Cameras, all in the pursuit of making this incredibly diverse hobby easier to navigate.

 There are a number of sky chart apps available for iPhone and Android that will help you get started on pointing in the right direction.
-Our favourite beginners (the most informative and easy to find information on) is Sky Safari.
+Our favourite beginner-friendly (informative and easy to use) app is Sky Safari.

 Nebulae